patsongco/41040-Introduction-to-Artificial-Intelligence/README.md

 ![Image of GUI1](/GUI_1.png)

-**7.** Click on "Choose Image" button to choose a picture for inference
+**7.** Click on "Choose Image" button to choose a picture from your PC.
+Some sample images can be found in "41040-Introduction-to-Artificial-Intelligence/data".

 ![Image of GUI2](/GUI_2.png)